polyminer1/rhminer/README.md

 ## Mining locally/Solo
 To mine locally/solo you'll need the official PascalCoin wallet https://github.com/PascalCoin/PascalCoin/releases <br>
-In order to mine locally wheh rhminer, **You need to set a miner name smaller than 26 characters**<br>
+In order to mine locally with rhminer, **You need to set a miner name smaller than 26 characters and mine into a private key with encryption type secp256k1**<br>
+The best way to assure you're mining in a secp256k1 private key is to create one and select it in the option **"Always mine with this key"**.<br>
+**Do not use the "Use random existing key" option** because if one of your key is not a secp256k1 key, the miner will exit when.
+Plus when there is to much keys in the wallet it gives out errors, sometimes, when submiting nonces<br>
-In the wallet application, go to Project menu, then Options and set a miner name smaller than 26 characters<br>
+To ensure your miner name is correct, go to Project menu, then Options and set a miner name smaller than 26 characters<br>

 ```
+Solo mining examples:

 For Test net solo mining :  rhminer.exe -v 2 -r 20 -s http://127.0.0.1:4109 -cpu -cputhreads 1 -gpu 0 -gputhreads 100 -extrapayload HelloWorld
 For Main net solo mining :  rhminer.exe -v 2 -r 20 -s http://127.0.0.1:4009 -cpu -cputhreads 1 -gpu 0 -gputhreads 100 -extrapayload HelloWorld